A ship comes loaded with cookies!

 Information about tickets and queues

-- Tickets to the Vasa Museum muset be purchased on site in the museum.
-It is not possible to buy tickets online.
+- Tickets to the Vasa Museum can be purchased on site in the museum, or in advance on our website.

 - During our peak season, from May until September, we have many visitors.
 Due to this there can be queues to the museum, in the most busy periods up to approximately 30 minutes.
 Usually, mornings and lunchtime are more busy and afternoons calmer.